Chapter 33: Rescued – 159 AK, Early Winter to 160 AK, Late Winter

 King Sagen couldn’t sleep despite the lateness of the hour.
-His queen knew something was worrying him, but he’d refused to discuss what.
+His queen knew something worried him, but he’d refused to discuss what.
 He didn’t want her to worry.
 He knew she would.

 While he trusted Melyssa and her ability to keep secrets, burdening her with the knowledge that his agents were trying to break Jon out of Gaelib’s clutches – or perhaps already had – would only mean she too would be pacing back and forth in vain.

 Even if the attempt was successful, he’d not hear for ten hours or so.
 Probably longer as those carrying the message would have to make the ride partially at night.

 None of which made the waiting any easier.

 Dwain, his Royal Minstrel and Gatherer of Information, put down his instrument.
 “You’ve been ignoring my playing for nearly an hour, Your Majesty.
 Is there some other way I might distract you for a time?”

 “I wish you knew how to play chess!”
 Sagen snapped, then softened his tone.
 “I’m sorry.
 It’s just I feel so damned useless.
 This is one of those rare occasions where I want to be the hero from some story, leading my men into the enemy’s lair and valiantly snatching away their prize.
 Not that such a tactic would ever work against Gaelib.
 Any attack from outside would give him more than enough time to kill the hostage and dispose of the body.”